unprolix/bastard/README.md

 `base`    Directory where files to be served reside.
 (Default: empty)

+`defaultFileName`	The name of the default file when a path ending in '/' is specified.
+(Default: /index.html/)

 `rawURLPrefix`  The prefix for URLs from which raw files should be served.
 These will be just as they are on disk: not minified, not compressed.
 (Default: /raw/)

 `fingerprintURLPrefix`  The prefix for URLs from which fingerprinted files should be served.
 The fingerprint will appear in the URLs after this prefix followed by the relative pathname to the file in the base directory.
 (Default: /f/)